-GUEST BLOGGER Reiki master Dana Lisa Young and I first connected through the internet, finally meeting in person when I gave the Medical Reiki Intensive in Atlanta.
+GUEST BLOGGER Reiki master Dana Lisa Young and I first connected through the internet, finally meeting in person when I gave the Reiki & Medicine Masterclass in Atlanta.
 Dana responded to my open invitation to share a favorite Reiki story.
 Perhaps she’ll inspire you to do so also!

 Four years ago, my mother had a reaction to prescription pain medication resulting from a dosing error, and lay in a hospital near death.

 She was in a coma on life support, her vital signs unstable, her condition poor.
 The doctors refrained from saying so, but I could tell they believed she would not survive.